-For the purpose of its fiscal year 2013 executive compensation determinations, the Compensation Committee requested that Aon Hewitt compare the total direct compensation of the NEOs to the Food and Beverage Peer Group discussed below, evaluate the competitiveness of the compensation of our non-employee directors, provide competitive market data to the Compensation Committee in connection with the negotiation of the amendment to Mr. Simon's employment agreement and the special grant of restricted stock to Mr. Simon, evaluate the proposal to increase shares authorized under the 2002 Plan and advise on executive compensation plan design.
+For the purpose of its fiscal year 2014 executive compensation determinations, the Compensation Committee requested that Aon Hewitt compare the total direct compensation of the NEOs to the Food and Beverage Peer Group discussed below, provide an analysis of our CEO's compensation as compared to Founder CEO Peer Group discussed below, evaluate the competitiveness of the compensation of our non-employee directors, evaluate the proposal to increase shares authorized under the 2002 Plan and advise on executive compensation plan design.

-In order to examine the competitiveness of our overall compensation program, Aon Hewitt compared the total direct compensation, which consists of base salary, annual cash incentive compensation, and long-term incentive compensation, but does not include benefits and perquisites, of our NEOs during fiscal year 2012 to publicly filed data of comparable companies in the Food and Beverage Industry.
-The process for choosing the companies used in the Aon Hewitt analysis report was based on the following screening criteria as instructed by the Compensation Committee: revenue, market capitalization, experiencing strong growth, primarily focused on food/beverage or consumer/household products, recognized for their industry leadership and brand recognition and competing for talent (the "Food and Beverage Peer Group").
+In order to examine the competitiveness of our overall compensation program, Aon Hewitt compared the total direct compensation, which consists of base salary, annual cash incentive compensation, and long-term incentive compensation, but does not include benefits and perquisites, of our NEOs during fiscal year 2013 to publicly filed data of comparable companies in the Food and Beverage Industry.
+The process for choosing the companies used in the Aon Hewitt analysis report was based on the following screening criteria as instructed by the Compensation Committee: revenue, market capitalization, experiencing strong growth, having significant international operations, primarily focused on food/beverage or consumer/household products, recognized for their industry leadership and brand recognition and competing for talent (the "Food and Beverage Peer Group").
 The resulting companies were as follows:

 - B&G Foods, Inc.

-- · Chipotle Mexican Grill, Inc.
+- Chipotle Mexican Grill, Inc.

 - Coach, Inc.

+- Coty Inc.

 - Diamond Foods, Inc.

 - Flowers Foods, Inc.

 - Green Mountain Coffee Roasters, Inc.

+- .
+Helen of Troy Limited

+- J&J Snack Foods Corp.

+- McCormick & Company, Inc.

+- Mead Johnson Nutrition Company

+- Molson Coors Brewing Company

 - Monster Beverage Corp.

-- J&J Snack Foods Corp.

-- · Lancaster Colony Corp.
+- Movado Group, Inc.

-- McCormick & Co., Inc.
+- Nu Skin Enterprises Inc.

-- Mead Johnson Nutrition Corp.

-- Panera Bread Co.
+- Panera Bread Co

+- Pinnacle Foods Inc.

-- · Ralcorp Holdings, Inc.
+- Post Holdings, Inc.

-- Seneca Foods Corp.
+- Snyder's-Lance, Inc.

-- The J.M.
-Smucker Co.
+- .
+The J.M.
+Smucker Company

-- Snyder's-Lance, Inc..

-- Tootsie Roll Industries, Inc.
+- the WhiteWave Foods Company

 - Treehouse Foods, Inc.

 - United Natural Foods, Inc.